← All notes

 Why Sri Lanka kept ETA free for so long:

 The original Oct 2024 fee waiver was a 6-month tourism recovery push.
 India is Sri Lanka's #1 source market (≈400K Indian tourists in 2025).
 The free-ETA pushed arrivals up 40% YoY.
-Tourism revenue more than offset the $20M in lost ETA fees, so the program got extended twice — now to March 2027.
+Tourism revenue more than offset the $20M in lost ETA fees, so the program got extended multiple times, current ratified extension runs through 2026, further extension widely expected.

-Pair with our Sri Lanka 10-day template — pre-filled itinerary covering Colombo → Sigiriya → Kandy → Ella → Galle for the architect.
+Pair with our Sri Lanka 10-day template, pre-filled itinerary covering Colombo → Sigiriya → Kandy → Ella → Galle for the architect.
+Country page at the Sri Lanka destination guide, the full Sri Lanka visa page, and the AI Trip Architect for a custom plan.

 Source: Visa-extension announcement by Sri Lanka Tourism Promotion Bureau (April 2026), eta.gov.lk current fee page, VisaHQ Sri Lanka extension brief.